DeKalb County officials create charter review commission

 The Charter Review Commission will be be made up of 17-members to conduct a comprehensive review of the DeKalb County Organizational Act with the goal of identifying ways to improve the form of government.
 The commission will meet from May 1 through Dec.
 31, 2020.
 A final report is expected by Dec.
 31, 2020.

 DeKalb is the only county in Georgia in which voters elect the chief executive, who runs the government.
-Last year, former state Reps Megan Hanson, a Brookhaven Republican, and Tom Taylor, a Dunwoody Republican, introduced a bill to eliminate the CEO form of government, bypassing input from the Democratic-led DeKalb delegation.

-DeKalb Commissioner Nancy Jester, a Dunwoody Republican, testified last year in favor of the bill to members of the General Assembly.
-The bill did not make it out of committee.

-Hanson lost her bid for reelection to Matthew Wilson, a Brookhaven Democrat.
-Taylor did not seek reelection and his seat was won by Dunwoody Democrat Mike Wilensky.